-Cape Town is one of the world’s best cities, also know by locals as the mother city Cape Town is home to some of the world’s top rated tourist attractions.
-From discovering South Africa’s heritage, drinking the best wine in the Cape Winelands, spending time on Blue Flag beaches to enjoying spectacular mountain views and dining in award winning restaurants, Cape Town has got it all.
+Cape Town is one of the world’s best cities, also known by locals as the mother city Cape Town is home to some of the world’s top-rated tourist attractions.
+From discovering South Africa’s heritage, drinking the best wine in the Cape Winelands, spending time on Blue Flag beaches to enjoying spectacular mountain views and dining in award-winning restaurants, Cape Town has got it all.

 1. Table Mountain

-Table Mountain is Cape Town’s best known attraction and landmark is one of the seven world wonders.
+Table Mountain is Cape Town’s best-known attraction and landmark is one of the seven world wonders.
 With the rocks of the mountain approximately 600-million years old Table Mountain is thought to be one of the oldest mountains in the world.
-The Cable way to the top of the mountain transports approximately 1 million local and international tourists every year.
-The view from the top of Table Mountain is spectacular and there is a couple of hiking routes besides using the cable way to find yourself to the top of the mountain.
-Most visitors use the cable car which takes five minutes to reach to the top of Table Mountain while you enjoy a 360° view of Cape Town, the ocean and the neighboring views.
+The Cableway to the top of the mountain transports approximately 1 million local and international tourists every year.
+The view from the top of Table Mountain is spectacular and there is a couple of hiking routes besides using the cableway to find yourself to the top of the mountain.
+Most visitors use the cable car which takes five minutes to reach the top of Table Mountain while you enjoy a 360° view of Cape Town, the ocean, and the neighboring views.
 Tickets for the cable car are available online and buying in advance during the high season is the best thing to do.
 When you get to the top of the mountain you can take out your camera and take some great scenic pictures, you will also have a free guided tour around and then sit down for some lunch at the Table Mountain Cafe.

 2. Robben Island

-Robben Island is a UNESCO World Heritage Site and one of the most visited tourist attractions in Cape Town, it symbolizes the triumph of the human spirit, of freedom and of democracy over oppression.
+Robben Island is a UNESCO World Heritage Site and one of the most visited tourist attractions in Cape Town, it symbolizes the triumph of the human spirit, freedom, and democracy over oppression.
 To get there you must buy tickets online or at the Clocktower, Nelson Mandela Gateway V&A Waterfront.
-Visitors are taken by a boat to the famous Robben Island where Nelson Mandela spent many years as a political prisoner.
+Visitors are taken by boat to the famous Robben Island where Nelson Mandela spent many years as a political prisoner.
 The boat trip to the Island provides is a great opportunity to see seals and dolphins.
-On this tour around the museum you will ;earn about the history of South Africa through the words of a former ex political prisoner.
+On this tour around the museum you will; earn about the history of South Africa through the words of a former ex-political prisoner.

 3. V & A Waterfront